sbrahma0/beginner_tutorials/readme.md

 rosservice call /change_string <"any_string">
 ```
 ## To view the tf frames
 The tf broadcaster in the talker node will create a tf transform between the "world" frame and the "talk" frame.
-To inspec the frames please follow the following steps.
+The transformation is static in nature.
+To inspect the frames please follow the following steps.

 Open a new terminal and give the following commands
 ```